RegenKordel/LYNX-BeyondDuplicates/README.md

 The script used to extract the data are also in this subfolder, ``data_extract.py`` and ``data_access.py``

 ### data_preprocessing
 Contains the jupyter notebooks to preprocess the data, this includes a the text cleaning for the ``title`` and ``description`` field and the cleaning of the link data from private issues and links which contain a private issue as well as ambiguous data, such as multiple different link types between two issues.
+This is done in ``Link_Preprocessing.ipynb``

 ### RQ1_link_analysis
-Contains the jupyter notebooks for Tables 1, 2, and 3 (AnalysisOfLinktypes.ipynb) and for Firgues 1 and 2 (AnalysisOfLinkCategories.ipynb) and the corresponding analysis.
+Contains the jupyter notebooks for Tables 1, 2, and 3 (``AnalysisOfLinktypes.ipynb``) and for Firgues 1 and 2 (``AnalysisOfLinkCategories.ipynb``) and the corresponding analysis.

 - [BeyondDuplicates - Categorization.pdf](https://github.com/RegenKordel/LYNX-BeyondDuplicates/files/7105539/BeyondDuplicates.-.Categorization.pdf) The links to the JIRA ITS of each project and the crawled JSON fields.
 - [BeyondDuplicates - OverviewLinkTypes.pdf](https://github.com/RegenKordel/LYNX-BeyondDuplicates/files/7105540/BeyondDuplicates.-.OverviewLinkTypes.pdf) An overview of which ITS use which link types prior to cleaning.